 One of the most commonly ordered variants you’ll see is the caffè macchiato or latte macchiato.

 The caffè macchiato can be considered an espresso with just a bit of milk and the latte macchiato can be considered hot milk with just a bit of coffee.
-Do your best to keep your order to the morning.
+Do your best to keep your order in the morning.

 If you’re really on vacation you might consider the caffè corretto, a favourite of Italian workmen, which is an espresso that has been “corrected” with a shot of brandy or perhaps some grappa.